donalthurley/articles/bitcoin.md

 They may have been over eager to apply these techniques where ever they could.
 The use of cryptography to make the blockchain a very secure datastore is an excellent and appropriate application of this technology.
 However to use it to encourage the unnecessary consuming of large processing power is a misapplication.
+Even if that power were to come from greeen sources we would still be diverting it from more worthy causes like powering large data centers.

 In software engineering, mistakes are nearly always made in the first implementations.
 We can now see that second and third generation cryptocurrency platforms are addressing these shortcomings.